-The Technology and Innovation Management (TIM) Division invites innovative proposals for its pre-conference Professional Development Workshops (PDWs) within the Academy of Management annual meeting, which will be held virtually from 30 July 30–3 August 2021.
+The Technology and Innovation Management (TIM) Division invites innovative proposals for pre-conference Professional Development Workshops (PDWs) within the Academy of Management annual meeting, which will be held virtually from 30 July 30–3 August 2021.
 PDW sessions provide excellent opportunities for exploring emerging research questions or methods, trying out new workshop formats, and fostering conversations on important but understudied phenomena.
-They can take a variety of formats– methods workshops, tutorials, debates, roundtable discussions, town hall meetings, to name a few– and address ideas or phenomena that might not (yet) fit in the regular program.
+They can take a variety of formats––methods workshops, tutorials, debates, roundtable discussions, town hall meetings, to name a few––and address ideas or phenomena that might not (yet) fit in the regular program.
 PDW sessions are also intended for professional development of the participants, so their engagement is essential.
 We aim for a program of highly innovative, interactive and diverse PDWs.
-Past TIM workshops have delved into such topics as digital transformation, ecosystems, emerging business models, external sources of innovation, behavioral innovation, lean startups, platforms, patent research methods, and technological change.
+Past TIM PDWs have delved into such topics as digital transformation, ecosystems, emerging business models, external sources of innovation, lean startups, platforms, patent research methods, and technological change.
 The Technology and Innovation Management Division is a vibrant community of scholars stemming from a variety of fields and disciplines interested in innovation, research and development, and the management of technology-based organizations.

 Acceptance of proposals for TIM PDWs will be based on (a) relevance to the interests of the Division's membership; (b) novelty and creativity; and (c) plans for creating an interactive and engaging session.
-We also welcome proposals that identify other Divisions and Interest Groups as co-sponsors but this is not required.
+We also welcome proposals that identify other Divisions and Interest Groups as co-sponsors, although that is not a requirement for acceptance.